-Steroids can be life saving.
+Prednisone for dogs are steroids that can be life-saving.
 They help keep our immune system at bay when it’s overreacting, and they also take inflammation down when needed.
 There are many different types of steroids but one of the most commonly used steroids are Prednisone and Prednisolone.
 Even though they are technically different drugs, they are actually biologically the same.

 Cortisol is a steroid in a dog’s body with a wide range of functions and needs.
 It helps regulate immune response, inflammation, metabolism, and is the main contender in a dog’s “fight or flight” response.

 So needless to say it’s pretty important.
 It can suppress the immune system when it’s working against itself, as well as bring down inflammation from a variety of diseases and conditions.

 Sometimes a dog’s body may have trouble producing enough or may need a little bit more.
 So synthetic corticosteroids, like prednisone and prednisolone, are very crucial to a dog’s life.

 Prednisone vs Prednisolone